-SECTION 2 How to ask us to pay you back or to pay a bill you have received 119 SECTION 3 We will consider your request for payment and say yes or no 119 CHAPTER 8: Y our rights and responsibilities 121 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of plan the 122 SECTION 2 You have some responsibilities as a member of the plan 127 CHAPTER 9: W /hat to do if you have a problem or complaint (coverage decisio ns, 128 SECTION 1 Introduction 129 SECTION 2 Where to get more information and personalized assistance 129 SECTION 3 To deal with your problem, which process should you use?
-130 SECTION 4 A guide to the basics of coverage decisions and appeals 131 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or ma an appeal ke 140 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon e .
-148 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond 159 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns 161 CHAPTER 10: I Ending your membership in the plan 165 SECTION 1 SECTION 2 When can you end your membership in our plan?
-166 SECTION 3 How do you end your membership in our plan?
-168 SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan 169 SECTION 5 EmblemHealth VIP Rx Saver must end your membership in the plan in certain situations 169 CHAPTER 11: I Legal notices 171 SECTION 1 Notice about governing law SECTION 2 Notice about nondiscrimination SECTION 3 Notice about Medicare Secondary Payer subrogation rights 172 CHAPTER 12: I Definitions of important words 173
+CHAPTER 8: Ye our rights and responsibilities .
+125 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of plan SECTION 2 You have some responsibilities as a member of the plan .
+131 /hat to do if you have a problem or complaint (coverage decisio opeals, complaints) SECTION 1 Introduction 133 SECTION 2 Where to get more information and personalized assistance .
+133 SECTION 3 To deal with your problem, which process should you use? .
+134 SECTION 4 A guide to the basics of coverage decisions and appeals .
+135 SECTION 5 Your medical care: How to ask for a coverage decision or make an appea a coverage decision l of 137 SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or ma an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you as being discharged too soon re 152 SECTION 8 How to ask us to keep covering certain medical services if you think you coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond .
+159 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns. .
+161 CHAPTER 10: Ending your membership in the plan .
+165 SECTION 1 Introduction to ending your membership in our plan .
+166 SECTION 2 When can you end your membership in our plan? .
+166 SECTION 3 How do you end your membership in our plan? .
+168 SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan 169 SECTION 5 EmblemHealth VIP Rx Saver must end your membership in the plan in certain situations.
+CHAPTER 11: / Legal notices .
+171 SECTION 1 Notice about governing law SECTION 2 Notice about nondiscrimination SECTION 3 Notice about Medicare Secondary Payer subrogation rights CHAPTER 12: I Definitions of important words .173